 This post may contain affiliate links.

 Consumerism is a relentless pursuit of goods and services and a hallmark of modern society.
 While it drives economic growth and satisfies various human needs, its impact on the environment is devastating.
-Every product we purchase has an environmental footprint, from the resources extracted to create it to the pollution generated from its production and disposal.
+Every product we purchase has an environmental footprint, from the resources used to produce it to the pollution generated during its production and disposal.

 The insatiable demand for new items fuels a cycle of overproduction and waste, leading to severe ecological consequences.
 These adverse effects of consumerism are evident in numerous aspects of our environment; here are some of them.